Arbitrated Indirect Treatment Comparisons: Overlap Weights

 \cite{li2018balancing} proposed a general class of weights---the balancing weights---which are designed to balance the weighted distributions of the covariates between two treatment groups.
 An important implication of using the balancing weights is that they define a general class of estimands.

 Consider a sample of $n$ patients, each assigned to one of two treatment groups, for which covariate-balanced comparisons are of interest.
 Let $Z_i=z$ denote a binary variable indicating the group membership of subject $i$, where $z=1$ or $z=0$.
-For each patient, an outcome $Y_i$ and a set of cvoariates $X_i=(X_{i1}, \dots, X_{ip})^\top$ are observed.
+For each patient, an outcome $Y_i$ and a set of covariates $\bm{X}_i=(X_{i1}, \dots, X_{ip})^\top\in \mathbb{R}^p$ are observed.
 The propensity score \citep{rosenbaum1983central} is the probability of assignment to the treatment group given the covariates,

-Assume that the marginal density of the covariates $X$ exists, with respect to a base measure $ \mu$---a product of counting measures for categorical covariates and Lebesgue measure for continuous variables.
-For any pre-specified function $h(x)$, the density of the form
+Let $f(\bm{x})$ be the marginal density of the covariates $\bm{X}$ with respect to a base measure $\mu$---a product of counting measures for categorical covariates and Lebesgue measure for continuous variables.
+For any pre-specified function $h(\bm{x})$, the density of the form

 defines the target population.
 With respect to this target population, the estimand is defined as

 Here the discussion on the identifiability assumptions (consistency, exchangeability, and positivity) using the language of potential outcomes is omitted \citep{imbens2015causal, hernan2020causal, fang2024causal}, in order to focus on the estimation.